CesarAugusto316/react_final/README.md

 <br>
 React Final Project

+- Formik, Form and Custom Input component & Yup schema validations.
 - Vanilla css for styling, dark-theme, using LocalStorage.
 - Authentication using JWT with React and Typescript.
-- Formik, Form and Custom Input component.
 - Refactored light-dark Mode.
 - Singleton design pattern used for services.